Online, affirming therapy for the LGBTQ+ community in Washintgon and Oregon

 **While the term is academic and speaks to our experience as it relates to systems of oppression, domination, or discrimination, we are deliberately using it to explore mental health in this context.

-• Unfortunately, social systems in America have a long history of discriminating against the LGBTQIA+ in various ways.
-While equal rights have been gained in some areas, the marginalization of many in our community continues to be substantial and profound including discrimination in housing, healthcare, and other basic needs.
+• Unfortunately, social systems in America have a long history of discriminating against the LGBTQ+ community in various ways.
+While equal rights have been gained in some states regarding some issues, the marginalization of many in our community continues to make a substantial impact on the quality of life for many, specifically affecting discrimination in housing, healthcare, access to employment and financial stability, and other basic needs.

-This is why a trauma informed lens with specific training for this unique population is required in order to provide quality, ethical care.
+This is why a trauma informed lens with specific training for this unique population is paramount in order to provide effective, quality, ethical care.

 • Whether you’re exploring your sexuality in some way, seeking support for coming out, or needing support because of where someone else is in process with their identity, you’ll find the support you need.